HIV/AIDS in China: Socioeconomic effect

 The process of the effect of HIV/AIDS can be described as having three key stages: first, the effect experienced at the micro level; second, at the sectoral level; and finally, at the macro level.
 The effect began to be observed in China at the micro, or household level, and will most certainly be observed in the future at the sectoral level.
 Individuals and families have been bearing both the economic and social costs of the disease, and the poverty of those affected have increased and will further increase substantially.

 Expenditures for the health sector will increase, for both treatment and prevention interventions.
 The macro level has been mostly unaffected.
 But if without effective preventive action, the HIV spread in the general population at large will affect the macro level as have happened in some countries in sub-Saharan Africa.

 Media

 Documentaries

-Chinese-American director Ruby Yang has recently made a documentary about AIDS in rural China, which premiered on 14 June 2006, entitled The Blood of Yingzhou District.
+Chinese-American director Ruby Yang has made a documentary about AIDS in rural China, which premiered on 14 June 2006, entitled The Blood of Yingzhou District.

 An abridged version of Robert Bilheimer's acclaimed US-made 2003 documentary A Closer Walk was shown on China Central Television (CCTV) on World AIDS Day, 1 December (Friday), 2006, and was rerun Sunday and Monday.
 It was viewed by around 400 million people.
 The 75-minute-long documentary, narrated by actors Will Smith and Glenn Close, had premiered in the United States in 2003.